kyragunluk/78_SolverForQueensPuzzle/README.md

 ## Kyra's remarks

 ### citations / worked with / received help from
 I worked with Samuel Tan and Oscar Dorr in clearing confusion on both the coding and handwritten portion of the assignment.
 I asked them questions and together we worked on finding the answer.
+I also asked Yevgeniy Gorbachev for help on solution U because I was slightly confused and he explained the issue to me.

 ## Holmes's remarks